Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: The BV formalism: a geometric approach

 where $F_{\alpha\beta}=\{\nabla_{\alpha},\nabla_{\beta}\}-\Gamma^i_{\alpha\beta}\nabla_{i}$, $\nabla_{\alpha}=D_ {\alpha}+A_{\alpha}$, $D_{\alpha}=\frac{\partial}{\partial \theta^{\alpha}}+\Gamma^i_{\alpha\beta}\theta^{\beta}\frac {\partial}{\partial x^i}$.
 It follows from these equations that the covariant derivatives $\nabla (\lambda)=\lambda ^{\alpha}\nabla _{\alpha}$ obey $[\nabla (\lambda),\nabla (\lambda)]=0$ if $\lambda$ is a pure spinor.
 This allows us interpret Yang-Mills fields as degree one components of $A(x,\theta,\lambda)$.
 Degree zero components of $A(x,\theta,\lambda)$ correspond to ghosts.
 Degree two components correspond to antifields, degree three to antifields for ghosts.
 Components of higher degree belong to the kernel of $\omega$ and can be disregarded (see \cite {Berkovits} and \cite {MSch} for detail).}}

-Notice that in component version of BV formalism the standard supersymmetry algebra acts on shell, but off shell we have weak action of this algebra (commutation relations are satisfied up to $Q$-trivial terms).
+Notice that that in component version of BV formalism the standard supersymmetry algebra acts on shell, but off shell we have weak action of this algebra (commutation relations are satisfied up to $Q$-trivial terms).
 In pure spinor formalism we have genuine action of supersymmetry algebra, but the form $\omega$ is not invariant with respect to supersymmetry transformations.
 (However, the corrections to this form are $Q$-trivial.)

-We will show that the weak action of supersymmetry algebra can be extended to L$\ity$ action (Appendix \ref{AppendixC}).
-Moreover, in Appendix \ref{AppendixD} we will prove that for appropriate choice of this action it will be compatible with odd symplectic structure.
+We shall show that the weak action of supersymmetry algebra can be extended to L$\ity$ action (Appendix C).
+Moreover, in Appendix D we shall prove that for appropriate choice of this action it will be compatible with odd symplectic structure.

 Let us apply our general considerations to 10D SUSY YM reduced to a point.
 In Section \ref{S:fdgdfgmjl} we described SUSY deformations of this action functional in component formalism.
-Now we will rewrite these deformations in BV formalism.
-Moreover, we will be able to write down also the deformed supersymmetry.
+Now we shall rewrite these deformations in BV formalism.
+Moreover, we shall be able to write down also the deformed supersymmetry.

 Let us start with BV description of the theory based on the Lagrangian (\ref{E:bvsym}).
-A vector field $\xi$ on the underlying space is completely characterised by the values of the on the generators of the algebra of functions.
-We will reffer to these values as to components.
+A vector field $\xi$ on the underlying space is completely characterized by the values on the generators of the algebra of functions.
+We shall refer to these values as to components.
 As the generators can be naturally combined in matrices, the components of the vector fields are also matrix-valued.
-The vector fields of sypersymmetries $\theta_{\alpha}$ in the matrix space description have the following components (we omit matrix indices ): The components description of the vector fields $D_i$ and $G_{\alpha}$ is and
+The vector fields of sypersymmetries $\theta_{\alpha}$ in the matrix space description have the following components (we omit matrix indices ): The component description of the vector fields $D_i$ and $G_{\alpha}$ is and

 In this setup we have the identities

 Here

 The tensors $P_{\alpha\beta}^{\gamma\delta}$ and $C_{\alpha i}^{\beta j}$ are proportional to $\Gamma_{\alpha\, \beta} ^{i_1,\dots,i_5}\Gamma^{\gamma\, \delta}_{i_1,\dots,i_5}$ and to $\Gamma_{\alpha i}^{\beta j}$ respectively.
 We have described in Section \ref{S:fdgdfgmjl} an infinite family of SUSY deformations (\ref{E:fadjghjd}).
 It is easy to write down the terms $q$ and $q_{\alpha}$ in the corresponding cocycle.
 It is obvious that $q$ is a Hamiltonian vector field corresponding to the functional $\dL$ given by the formula (\ref{E:fadjghjd}).
 To find the functional $\sigma _{\alpha} $ generating the Hamiltonian vector field $q_{\alpha}c^{\alpha}$ we should calculate $ \theta_{\alpha}\dL$ and use (23).The calculation of $\theta_{\alpha}\dL$ repeats the proof of the supersymmetry of the deformation (9) and leads to the following result: